4 Longwalk Stockley Park

 Our comprehensive redevelopment of 4 Longwalk has remained faithful to the original building and the world class Stockley Park business park, with a new dynamic entrance, atrium and dramatic roof with more efficient office space.

 - 32% increase in net internal floor area

 - 29m length anodised bronze feature wall and desk to reception

 About 4 Longwalk

-The existing cladding is to be removed and replaced with fully glazed curtain walling throughout.
+The existing cladding was removed and replaced with fully glazed unitised curtain walling throughout.
 We have created a differential yet subtle treatment to the elevations of the building based on the orientation to limit overheating while maximising views and natural light.

-The main core is to be relocated and reconfigured to provide an additional lift and open up the reception space and improve the internal layout.
-The reception space is also to be remodelled with a full height extension to increase the impact and presence of the entrance in keeping with the scale of the building.
-Internally the reception features a series of staggered levels cantilevered over the reception that reference the staggered volumes of the plan form.
-The internal atrium has been repositioned to increase internal efficiency and a fully glazed roof is created to bring light into the middle of the plan.
+The main core was relocated and reconfigured to provide an additional lift and open up the reception space to improve the internal layout.
+The reception space was remodelled with a full quadruple height extension to increase the impact and presence of the entrance in keeping with the scale of the building.
+Internally the reception features a series of staggered levels cantilevering over the reception that reference the staggered volumes of the plan form.
+The internal atrium has been repositioned to increase internal efficiency and a fully glazed roof was created to bring light into the middle of the plan.

-The existing energy centre at the rear of the building is being part-converted into showers, locker rooms and bin storage.
-A green wall will be incorporated onto the south façade of the retained energy centre while the canopy over the cycle storage will have a green roof.
-The front landscape is to be remodelled to suit the newly extended building including a new shared surface paved forecourt.
-The entire site extent is to have upgraded planting, signage and lighting.
+The existing energy centre at the rear of the building was part-converted into showers, locker rooms and bin storage.
+A green wall was incorporated onto the south façade of the retained energy centre while the canopy over the cycle parking has a green roof.
+The front landscape was remodelled to suit the newly extended building including a new shared surface paved forecourt.
+The entire site extent was upgraded with new planting, signage and lighting.